CindyLouWho03/Pyramid-Challenge-Reborn/README.md

-# New-FTB-Retro-2
+# Pyramid Challenge Reborn
-Repository for bug reports and requests of New FTB Retro 2
+Repository for bug reports and requests of Pyramid Challenge Reborn